ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   [“The Definitive ANTLR 4 Reference”](https://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference) by Terence Parr.
   _(René Schwaiger)_

-- Yan LR’s lexer now handles comment at the end of a YAML document correctly. _(René Schwaiger)_
+- Yan LR’s lexer now

+  - handles comment at the end of a YAML document correctly,
+  - stores a more human readable description in tokens (e.g. `end of map` instead of `MAP END`)

+  . _(René Schwaiger)_

 ### path